donkirkby/live-py-plugin/gettingstarted.md

+---
+title: Live Coding in Python
+subtitle: An Eclipse Plug In and an Emacs Mode
+---
 I've built a tool that lets you run your Python code as you type it.
 For example, this code draws a 50x50 pixel square.